Grammys 2022 – see full list of nominees

 Best Regional Roots Music Album

-Sean Ardoin and Kreole Rock and Soul – ‘Live in New Orleans!’
+Sean Ardoin and Kreole Rock and Soul – ‘Live In New Orleans!’

 Big Chief Monk Boudreaux – ‘Bloodstains and Teardrops’